-Pursuant to the Company's Restated Certificate of Incorporation, the Board of Directors is divided into three classes that are elected for staggered three-year terms and hold office until their successors are duly elected and qualified.
+The Company's Restated Certificate of Incorporation provides for a classified Board of Directors.
+The Board of Directors is divided into three classes of nearly equal size, designated Class I, Class II and Class III.
+Directors in each class are elected for staggered three-year terms and hold office until their successors are duly elected and qualified.
+Vacancies occurring on the Board of Directors may be filled by resolution of the Board of Directors for a term of office expiring at the following annual meeting of the stockholders, regardless of the term of the class to which such director was appointed.
 The term of the Class I directors, currently comprised of Messrs.
-Nielsen, Scheirman and Farish expires at the Meeting.
-The term of the Class II directors, currently comprised of Mr. Gerry, will expire in 2007.
+Farish, Nielsen and Scheirman expires in 2008.
+The term of the Class II directors, currently comprised of Messrs at the meeting on June 1, 2006.
+The term of the Class III director, currently comprised of Mr. Gerry and Mr. Chapoton will expire in 2007, with Mr. Chapoton being presented for election at the June 1, 2006 meeting for a one year term

-The Class I nominees for election at the Meeting are Messrs.
-Scheirman, Nielsen and Farish.
+The Class II nominees for election at the Meeting are Messrs.
+Allen and Caflisch.

-The Class II nominee for election at the Meeting is Mr. Caflisch.
+The Class III nominee for election at the Meeting is Mr. Chapoton.